Sto data protection notice

 Our website uses Google’s map service Google Maps to provide you with an interactive map.
 When the map is displayed, data including your IP address and location is transferred to Google’s servers in the USA and stored there.
 This data is processed on the basis of our overriding legitimate interest in optimising the marketing of our offer in accordance with Article 6(1) f) of the GDPR.

 There is the possibility of data being transferred to Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.
-It is not possible to guarantee that an appropriate level of data security will be maintained in the USA.
+It is not possible to guarantee that an adequate level of data protection will be maintained in the USA.

 We use the external service reCAPTCHA to protect the forms on our website against spam and abuse.
 This is a service provided by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland (hereinafter referred to as “Google”). reCAPTCHA makes it possible to distinguish between input made by humans and fraudulent input made by automated software (also known as bots).